GaryBikini/ChinaAdminDivisonSHP/README.md

 [1] JIANG ZY, ZHAO S, YANG ZY, JIA FL, HÁJEK J. A review of Copelatus Erichson, 1832 of Mainland China, with description of ten new species from the japonicus complex (Coleoptera: Dytiscidae: Copelatinae).
 Zootaxa.
 2022;5124(3):251-295. doi:10.11646/zootaxa.5124.3.1

 [2] Chang H, Li L, Huang J, Zhang Q, Chin KS.
 Tracking traffic congestion and accidents using social media data: A case study of Shanghai.
 Accid Anal Prev.
 2022;169(August 2021):106618. doi:10.1016/j.aap.2022.106618

+[3] JIANG ZY, ZHAO S, JIA, FL, & ŠŤASTNÝ, J. Two new species of Platynectes Régimbart, 1879 from China with notes on other Chinese members of the genus, including a key to species (Coleoptera: Dytiscidae: Agabinae).
+Zootaxa, 2023;5227(4), 401–425. doi:10.11646/zootaxa.5227.4.1